 This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 Cato's DNS Protection enhances the IPS service and gives you granular control over the level of security for DNS traffic in your account.
-The different types of DNS protection that Cato provides are listed in the DNS Protection page (Security > DNS Protection) and you can enable or disable specific protections to meet the needs of your organization.
+DNS Protection applies irrespective of the DNS server you use, i.e it applies for Cato DNS server, and both trusted and untrusted servers.

 Cato continually updates DNS domains and categories and adds new types of protections to the DNS Protection page.